 So what do you do if you’re facing a DUI?
 You don’t take my word for anything, but you don’t take anyone else’s either.
 Read everything you can, but do so critically.
 Think: read between the lines.
 Apparently, testimonials are all the rage right now, and my web guys are making me do them soon, even though I think (or rather know) they’re a bunch of BS.
 Read them on other sites, if you like, but take the time to also read things like the MSP annual drunk driving audit, as well.
 Those aren’t statistics, they’re actual numbers.
 Ask yourself how much of an honest reason you have to think the police really botched your case.
 Look, if you believe that when you were pulled over your BAC was NOT over the limit, then you should consider fighting to your last dollar.
 Otherwise, use your head first.

-If you’re facing a DUI anywhere in Wayne, Oakland or Macomb Counties, or in any of the immediate surrounding areas, I can help.
-Call my office; all consultations are done over the phone, right when you call.
-We’re here to help, Monday through Friday, from 8:30 a.m. until 5:00 p.m., at 586-465-1980.
+If you’re facing a DUI anywhere in Wayne, Oakland or Macomb Counties, or in any of the immediate surrounding areas and you’re looking to hire a lawyer, do your homework, read around, and then start asking questions.
+All of my consultations are confidential, free, and done over the phone, right when you call.
+You can reach my office Monday through Friday, from 8:30 a.m. until 5:00 p.m., at 586-465-1980.
+We’re here to help.